raspberrypi/documentation/configuration/use-a-proxy.md

 ```
 export https_proxy="http://username:password@proxyipaddress:proxyport"
 ```
-+ Create the `no_proxy` environment variable which is a a comma separated list of addresses your Pi should not use the proxy for:
++ Create the `no_proxy` environment variable which is a comma separated list of addresses your Pi should not use the proxy for:

 ```
 export no_proxy="localhost, 127.0.0.1"